srijan-paul/srijan-paul.github.io/src/blog/give-up-github.md

 I'm going to try both and settle on one to host larger personal projects, and eventually this website.
 If you're reading, then I encourage you to give other git hosts a chance, and see if makes sense for you to migrate [[5](#backmatter)].

 I'm not particularly pleased with the way things are going, but I'm also unsure if I'm going to move just yet.
-Perhaps Microsoft's next announcement will be the day I take this site off of GH pages, and [dare to connect a server to the internet](https://world.hey.com/dhh/dare-to-connect-a-server-to-the-internet-01d25a07).
+Perhaps when Microsoft makes their next announcement for GitHub, I'll take this site off of GH pages, and [dare to connect a server to the internet](https://world.hey.com/dhh/dare-to-connect-a-server-to-the-internet-01d25a07).
 ## Backmatter

-1. While I'm heavily in favor of using LLMs for assisted learning, document summaries, and seeking answers; enabling this technology bears the dire cost of [stifling the human incentive behind sharing information](https://x.com/GergelyOrosz/status/1753141251631706474).
+1. While I'm heavily in favor of using LLMs for assisted learning, document summaries, and seeking answers; enabling this technology bears the dire cost of [stifling the human incentive behind sharing information](https://x.com/GergelyOrosz/status/1753141251631706474). [⏎](#own-what-you-write)
 2. While my website does have a `robots.txt` now, it is still hosted on GitHub.
-No, the irony isn't lost on me.
+No, the irony isn't lost on me. [⏎](#own-what-you-write)
 3. The only other way that I know of is to hide your content behind captchas or paywalls.
-And at that point, a link to my website is a flaming rage bait.
+And at that point, a link to my website is a flaming rage bait.  [⏎](#own-what-you-write)
 4. And if that wasn't enough, GitHub has an an entire marketplace of apps that integrate with your repos.
-Even the company I work for is [an app on GitHub](https://github.com/marketplace/deepsource-io).
+Even the company I work for is [an app on GitHub](https://github.com/marketplace/deepsource-io).  [⏎](#the-cost-of-leaving-github)
 5. Often, it won't – and that's okay.
 A GH profile is touted a better resume by many employers.
-Moving several years of commits to a different host isn't easy for someone looking to land a job.
+Moving several years of commits to a different host isn't easy for someone looking to land a job.  [⏎](#alternatives)

 Also related: [Your words are wasted](https://www.hanselman.com/blog/your-words-are-wasted), Scott Hanselman.